 “That's not true, its just that I'm really drawn to Isimaruf, it is as if...”

 “You call my name daily, and yet belittle my person.
 Save the lies for your Sisi and Rala, I know you better than that.”
 Zauba'ah tapped the side of her head.
 “I may not appear every time one of my followers verbally clicks his fingers for my attention, but I see and hear all of you.
 To deliberately lay with an incompatible specie that you know your parents would kill on your behalf, is self-harming.
 Or do you think I cannot hear your screams when your skin burns in response to your so called 'intimacy' with them?
 I know intimacy on more levels than your imagination could conjure and that is not what is happening between you both.
 You hate being Xitahn-an for the way you are looked upon by others, but know this, your kind have paid the penalty for their atrocities.
 Embrace who you are and become a proud member of your specie.
 One to be exemplified as an example of the best of who you once were.
 Now if it pleases you dear child, stop feeling sorry for yourself.
 Go beat up your brother, apologise to your parents and request that Nefis direct you onto The Path at 720 degrees sharp.”
 Zauba'ah's spirit form faded to rejoin her physical body.

 Sarrus was left standing with her eyes wide, wondering whether or not she had just been invited to become an Initiate like her parents.
 She rubbed her neck and winced at the pain, then sighed as she went to go find Nekosa before he found Isimaruf.

 This chapter is an excerpt from the forthcoming book, "Chronicles of Zauba'ah" by Tosin Coker aka The Afrofuturologist.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, AfrofuturologistWrite a Review